swordofzeus/sip-of-entropy/sip_of_entropy/entropy/README.md

 Despite being the foundational concept that underlies information theory, entropy is often presented as a formula to memorize.
 This part of the repo devotes 6 sections to understanding what entropy actually measures.
 It starts from a pure conceptual view with no formulas and slowly builds up the formula from intuition by connecting concepts from probability, combinatorics, and coding theory together.
 The final section is a purely rigerous mathemtcal derivation from the binomial theorm and it matches the formula we construct in sections 1-5 from a conceptual framework.

+Unfortunately since cross entropy became a popular loss function ML textbooks gloss over much of the concepts as 'we use logs because they have nice additive properties'.
+Hopefully the reader will have a much greater depth of understanding of what these concepts are actually measuring and why they constantly show up in ML theory.

 ## Table of Contents